seregazhuk/seregazhuk.github.io_old/_posts/2017-06-29-reactphp-udp.md

 ---
 title: "UDP/Datagram Sockets with ReactPHP"
-tags: [PHP, ReactPHP]
+tags: [PHP, Event-Driven Programming, ReactPHP]
 layout: post
-description: "A quick tutorial on setting up a UDP server and client in PHP with ReactPHP"
+description: "A quick tutorial on setting up a UDP chat in PHP with ReactPHP"
 ---

 # Streams vs Datagrams